a2htray/a2htray.github.io/content/posts/go-hugo-wowchemy-academic-website/index.md

 ---
-title: "Two Steps to Build a Academic Website with Hugo and Wowchemy"
+title: "Two Steps to Build an Academic Website with Hugo and Wowchemy"
 date: 2022-09-28T23:10:30+08:00
 draft: false
 reward: false